squteronsquter/test-whatever/README.md

 ```

-## rsync folder on a remote machine eg. to keep a backup folder
+## rsync folders on a remote machine eg. to have a backup

 ```
 rsync /source/directory/* /destination/folder_name